UBC-STAT/stat-545-guidebook/README.md

-# STAT 545: Data wrangling, exploration, and analysis with R, Part I
+# STAT 545A: Exploratory Data Analysis

 This is the course syllabus for the Fall 2018 edition of STAT 545 (click [here](https://github.com/STAT545-UBC/Classroom/blob/master/syllabus-547.md) for the STAT 547M syllabus).
 You should use this syllabus to: